ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 exists(select id from with_sensitive)
 ```

-If this is making you nervous, it probably should, we need a little more
+If this is making you nervous, it probably should.
+We need a little more
-protection because of the way EXISTS is typically used.
-The predicates matter,
+protection because of the way `EXISTS` is typically used.
+The predicates matter.
-consider the following:
+Consider the following:

 ```sql
 -- id is now sensitive because the predicate of the where clause was sensitive